-For a detailed description of risk factors associated with the Company, refer to the "Risk Factors" section of the AIF, which is available on SEDAR at www.secar.com and filed as an exhibit to the 40-F, available on EDGAR at www.secar.com.
+For a detailed description of risk factors associated with the Company, refer to the "Risk Factors" section of the AIF, which is available on SEDAR at www.sec.gov.

 In addition, the Company is exposed to a variety of financial risks in the normal course of operations, including risks relating to cash flows from operations, liquidity, capital reserves, market rate fluctuations and internal controls over financial reporting.
-Profound's overall risk management program and business practices seek to minimize any potential adverse effects on the Company's consolidated financial performance.
+Profound's overall risk management program and business practices seek to minimize any potential adverse effects on its consolidated financial performance.
 Financial risk management is carried out under practices approved by Profound's audit committee.
-This includes reviewing and making recommendations to the board of directors regarding the adequacy of the Company's risk management policies and procedures with regard to identification of the Company's principal risks, and implementation of appropriate systems and controls to manage these risks.
+This includes reviewing and making recommendations to the board of directors regarding the adequacy of Profound's risk management policies and procedures with regard to identification of the Company's principal risks, and implementation of appropriate systems and controls to manage these risks.